tomeshnet/p2p-internet-workshop/module-5/presentation/part-3/user-profiles.md

+# User profiles

-In a group discuss one of the following user profiles
+In a group, discuss one of the following user profiles:

 - Gamer
 - Streamer (YouTube, Netflix, etc.)